Home » Florida » A Weekend Getaway to Beautiful Egmont Key

 Our Weekend Escape to Egmont Key State Park Begins

-It was now time for check in.
-At check in, you need to sign a liability wavier required by the Coast Guard.
+It was now time for check-in.
+At check-in, you need to sign a liability wavier required by the Coast Guard.
 The kind gentleman provided us with boarding information and a brochure map of the key.
 The ferry boarding is from the beach.
-The ramp was a little steep, and we noticed that some had difficulty climbing aboard.
+This ramp was a little steep, and we noticed that some had difficulty climbing aboard.
 Your feet will get wet!
-Wear footwear that you don’t mind getting wet and is still comfortable for hiking.
+Wear footwear that you don’t mind getting wet and that is still comfortable for hiking.

 "Visiting Egmont Key is like stepping back in time, to a place where nature and history coexist in perfect harmony.
 The island's pristine beaches, crystal-clear waters, and rich cultural heritage make it a true gem of the Gulf Coast, and a must-visit destination for anyone who loves the outdoors and appreciates the wonders of the natural world." - Unknown author, describing Egmont Key.

-As we headed toward the island, we could see the Sunshine Skyway Bridge, which runs from St Pete to Bradenton, marking the entrance to Tampa Bay.
+As we headed toward the island, we could see the Sunshine Skyway Bridge, which runs from St. Pete to Bradenton, marking the entrance to Tampa Bay.
 Our guides were both amazing hosts and took such good care of us.
-They were also knowledgeable, providing us with a lot of historic insight.
+They were also well-informed, giving us lots of historical context.

 Us Riding the Hubbards Ferry-A Weekend Getaway to Beautiful Egmont Key